This topic provides instructions to perform the following tasks on the Phoenix Management Console:

 If you are an administrator, you can delete an instance of Phoenix AWS proxy at any time.
 After the delete operation, Phoenix AWS proxy loses the persistent connection.
 However, you can activate Phoenix AWS proxy again, see Reactivate Phoenix AWS proxy.

-Note: You can delete the Phoenix AWS proxy only if it is not attached to any policy or server group.
-Also, you can delete the AWS account only if all the attached AWS policies are deleted.
+Note: You can delete the Phoenix AWS proxy only if it is not attached to any administrative group, AWS policy, or a DR plan.
+Also, you can delete a registered AWS account on the Phoenix Management Console only if all the attached AWS policies are deleted.

 - On the menu bar, click All Organizations, and select the required organization from the drop-down list.

-- On the menu bar, click Manage > Disaster Recovery.
+- On the menu bar, click Disaster Recovery.

-- On the Manage Disaster Recovery page, click the Phoenix AWS Proxies tab.
+- In the left pane, click the Phoenix AWS Proxies tab.

 When you delete a Phoenix AWS proxy, all the ongoing jobs on that Phoenix AWS proxy get canceled.